 This artist creates mesmerizing landscape works using the most dreamy colour palettes you could imagine.
 I recently got one of her paintings for my office and could spend hours looking at it.
 If you’re looking for a serene piece of art that can add a big pop of colour, be sure to check out her profile.

 3. Angus Martin

-His one-line drawings of faces and repetitive shapes can only be described as ‘cool’.
+His abstract line drawings of faces and repetitive shapes can only be described as ‘cool’.
 Angus’ collection also includes original paintings of human forms in deep earthy colours.
-We recommend his works for a moody or luxe interior, or those who prefer minimalist pieces.
+We recommend his works for moody and luxe interiors.

 4. Susie Monte